Lipid bilayers - Part I: Self-assembly

 gmx analyze -f area.xvg -ee -b 15000

-As an alternative and use awk
+As an alternative, use awk

 to calculate the area per lipid.
 Then look at the statistics.